GC-DRI/R/sections/06-data-structure.md

 You may have noticed the above output contains a little section that looks like this: `# A tibble: 15 x 5`.
-Tibbles are data frames that cut out the extra fluff that the base R `data.frame` class adds to your data structure (Run `?data.frame` to see exactly what R does under the hood to your data).
+Tibbles are data frames that cut out the extra fluff that the base R `data.frame` class adds to your data structure (Run `?data.frame` if you’re curious to see exactly what R does under the hood to your data).
 Tibbles also add a bit of useful information to your data frame output.
 Let’s take another look at the frog mark-recapture data set.

     ## # A tibble: 15 x 5
     ##    frog_id   day plot_1 plot_2 plot_3